NTEU and FLSA

 The FLSA requires that all employees covered by the statute be paid on time for any overtime work performed and be paid at least the minimum wage on time for all hours worked during the workweek.

-Legislation has now been enacted guaranteeing that employees affected by the partial shutdown will be paid.
+Legislation was enacted guaranteeing that employees affected by the partial shutdown were paid.
 In its lawsuit, NTEU asks the Court to order payment of 100 percent liquidated damages to match the amount of any overtime or minimum wages that were not paid on time.
 The FLSA provides for liquidated damages as a means of compensating employees for the untimely payment of overtime or wages.